Integrating curved Yang-Mills gauge theories

 As it is shown in the mentioned references for this type of infinitesimal gauge theory, one gets back to the standard Yang-Mills-Higgs gauge theory if additionally $\zeta \equiv 0$.
 Thus, the theory represents a covariantized version of gauge theory equipped with an additional 2-form $\zeta$.
 If $\nabla$ is flat we say in general that we have a \textbf{pre-classical} gauge theory, and if additionally $\zeta \equiv 0$ we have a \textbf{classical} gauge theory.

 The 2-form $\zeta$ is needed to allow non-flat $\nabla$, because otherwise only flat $\nabla$ could satisfy the compatibility conditions.
-But $\zeta$ is not just an auxiliary map, in \cite{MyThesis} I have shown that there is also a class of \textbf{field redefinitions} for the classical formulation of gauge theory.
+But $\zeta$ is not just an auxiliary map, in \cite{MyThesis} I have shown that there is also a class of \textbf{field redefinitions}\footnote{So far, there is no proper name for them.} for the classical formulation of gauge theory.
 This field redefinition breaks the gauge invariance; so, in order to keep gauge invariance, one needs to add $\zeta$ to the field strength, and at the same time one achieves a richer framework for gauge theories.